-These market factors present long-term growth opportunities; however, in the near term, the industry-wide shift from desktop to mobile advertising has had an adverse impact on our business.
 In recent years, we have seen an industry-wide slowdown in the growth rate for traditional desktop advertising, and the growth rate for this portion of the market is expected to flatten in future years.
 According to MAGNA, programmatic desktop advertising is expected to grow at a 1% compound annual growth rate over the 2018-2022 period.
 This results from the market shift to mobile channels noted above.
-These trends are having a significant effect on our overall growth rate, because desktop advertising continues to be a significant part of our core business, representing 47% of revenue in the first quarter of 2019.
-As noted above, our revenue from desktop increased 6% during the three months ended March 31, 2019 compared to the three months ended March 31, 2018, while our mobile revenue increased 63% during the same period.
+These market factors present long-term growth opportunities; however, in the near term, these trends are dampening our overall growth rate, because desktop advertising continues to be a meaningful part of our core business, representing 45% of revenue in the first half of 2019.

-Header bidding increased competition for ad inventory by exposing impressions simultaneously to multiple sources of demand in a competitive auction.
-Header bidding now represents over 80% of our revenue, and we need to increase the fill rate in header bidding auctions.
+Header bidding, which increases competition for ad inventory by exposing impressions simultaneously to multiple sources of demand in a competitive auction, has been a transformative change in programatic digital advertising over the last several years.
+While we initially lagged industry adoption, header bidding now represents roughly 80% of our revenue.
 Header bidding is going through an additional technical evolution from the client side, which involves the browser running the auction, to a server-side solution, in which a server runs the auction and offers the potential for improved performance and speed.
 We believe that our investments in our client-side header bidding solution, as well as server-side header bidding, have the potential to improve our competitiveness in all markets in future periods.
 However, we must continue to address certain technical and operational challenges, as described under "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2018, in order to realize our header bidding solution's full potential.

 While the rise of header bidding increased revenue for sellers, it also created new challenges.
-Managing multiple exchanges on the page is technically complex, and in the early days of header this complexity was exacerbated by the lack of independent technology standards.
-In 2017, we began to address these issues through our support of Prebid, an open source framework for header bidding that is now widely implemented for its flexibility and transparency.
+Managing multiple exchanges on the page is technically complex, and in the early days of header bidding this complexity was exacerbated by the lack of independent technology standards.
+In 2017, we began to address these issues through our support of Prebid, a free and open source suite of software products designed by advertising community developers to enable publishers to implement header bidding on their websites and from within their apps.
 Despite Prebid's adoption by a number of the world's largest sellers, deploying and customizing it still requires dedicated technical resources.
-We are developing tools that make using Prebid far easier for sellers and allows them to more effectively monetize their inventory.
+In May 2019, we introduced the beta version of Demand Manager, a new service that makes it easy for sellers to deploy, configure, and optimize their own Prebid-based header bidding solutions.
+This tool allows sellers to more effectively monetize their inventory.
 We believe that adoption of these tools will further strengthen our relationship with sellers and contribute to our future revenue growth.